-Coronavirus: Centre grants Maharashtra permission to do rapid testing on mass scale

-The Maharashtra government will now use blood samples instead of swabs to conduct rapid tests for Covid-19.
+Coronavirus: ICMR issues advisory to use rapid antibody test in hotspot areas

+On March 29, reports said that the Karnataka government wanted to carry out mass testing with the rapid antibody test.
+CN Manjunath, nodal officer for coronavirus testing in the state, had said that Karnataka wanted to buy one lakh such antibody-based kits from a Singaporean manufacturer at less than Rs 800 per kit, compared to Rs 2,500 at present.
+“These kits will give results in 15 minutes,” he had said.
+“I have been told these kits have been tested elsewhere in Europe, South Korea among other places.”

+On Wednesday, Chattisgarh minister TS Singh Deo said he had written a letter to the Centre asking that ICMR formulate comprehensive guidelines for use of rapid tests, as they have been used all over the world.

-The Centre on Thursday granted Maharashtra the permission to conduct rapid Covid-19 testing at a mass scale by using blood samples to accelerate the process of detecting coronavirus cases in the state, PTI reported.
-Maharashtra has over 335 coronavirus cases – the highest in India.
+The Maharashtra government had earlier in the day said that the Centre had granted it permission to conduct rapid Covid-19 testing on a mass scale by using blood samples to accelerate the process of detecting coronavirus cases in the state, PTI reported.
+Maharashtra has at least 335 coronavirus cases – the highest in India.
 However, state health officials have said there are 416 cases and 19 deaths.

 The announcement was made after Prime Minister Narendra Modi held a video conference with chief ministers of all the states and the Union Territories to contain the coronavirus pandemic.